-- A training curriculum that qualifies you for certification by the American Board of Colon and Rectal Surgery.
+- A training curriculum that qualifies you for certification by the American Board of Colon and Rectal Surgery

-- An opportunity to spend one week in observation at St. Marks Hospital in London, England.
+- An opportunity to spend one week in observation at St. Mark's Hospital in London, England

 Mayo Clinic's favorable faculty ratio, large patient population and state-of-the-art diagnostic, therapeutic and research facilities combine to create a truly integrated educational experience.
-The "Mayo Clinic way" of graduate medical education ensures you will have the finest teaching and the broadest patient care experience possible during a busy, hands-on training program.
+The "Mayo Clinic way" of graduate medical education ensures that you have the finest teaching and the broadest patient care experience possible during a busy, hands-on training program.